 Imagine you could be your own boss.
 Imagine you could pick the job you wanted to do.
-Imagine you could choose the location where you work.
-Imagine you could set your work hours to fit in perfectly with your lifestyle.
+Imagine you could choose the location where you work and set your work hours to fit perfectly with your lifestyle.
 And on top of all that, imagine you could take home more money than you ever did in any previous job?

-Well I’m writing this to let you know it is all possible, and it takes less than one hour to get going.
-Put simply…become a Contractor!!!
+Well, I’m writing this to let you know that’s all possible, and it takes less than one hour to get going.

-Attempts to re-enter the workforce were a shock to my system.
+My attempts to re-enter the workforce were a shock to my system.
 It hurt to find I belong to a new category of worker called “returners” (it’s an awful name but more awful-ness was to come).
-My experience was many large corporates view returners as ‘reliable interns’!
-They were happy, eager in fact, to employ me (ah yes, I tick their diversity box) but they don’t want to pay.
+My experience was that many large corporations view returners as ‘reliable interns’!
+They were happy, eager in fact, to employ me, but they don’t want to pay.

 Apparently the joy I will feel from being given this returning chance will be payment enough!
 These companies like to present themselves as forward thinkers, as genuine and flexible, as workplaces of the future.